 Similarly, the International Association of Chiefs of Police (IACP) held that the term "juvenile delinquent" should be reserved for children who commit criminal offenses and who are in need of supervision or treatment.
-By contrast, the IACP suggested that the term "unruly child" be applied to children who commit status offenses, are ungovernable or habitually truant from school, and are in need of treatment for those problems.63
+In contrast, the IACP suggested that the term "unruly child" be applied to children who commit status offenses, are ungovernable or habitually truant from school, and are in need of treatment for those problems.
+63

-The idea that noncriminal juvenile delinquents are in need of special treatment and supervision by the state-whether they are status offenders, neglected youths, or dependent youths-has spawned a variety of legal designations.
-While Georgia, Ohio, and North Dakota joined the IACP in using the term "unruly child," many other states have adopted one or more of the following categorizations:
+The idea that noncriminal juvenile delinquents are in need of special treatment and supervision by the state, whether they are status offenders, neglected youths, or dependent youths, has spawned a variety of legal designations for these children.
+While Georgia, Ohio, and North Dakota joined the IACP in using the term "unruly child" for such individuals, many other states have adopted one or more of the following categorizations:

-- MINS: minor in need of supervision

-- CHINS: child in need of supervision

-- PINS: person in need of supervision

-- JINS: juvenile in need of supervision

-- YINS: youth in need of supervision

-- CHINA: children in need of assistance
+MINS: minor in need of supervision CHINS: child in need of supervision PINS: person in need of supervision JINS: juvenile in need of supervision YINS: youth in need of supervision CHINA: child in need of assistance

-Unfortunately, even in the 1980s, many status offenders were still being sent to institutions.
+In the 1980s, many status offenders were still being sent to institutions.
 One report found that of the more than 25,000 juveniles being held in long-term, state-operated correctional institutions, slightly more than 2 percent were in custody for status offenses such as truancy, running away, and incorrigible behavior.64 It would be misleading, however, to conclude that the remaining 98 percent were in custody for serious criminal offenses.
-Many of these juveniles were chronic status offenders or children who continued to commit status offenses despite repeated interventions by family, school, social service, or law enforcement agencies.
-Chronic status offenders typically commit new status offenses, such as running away from home while on probation.
-Consequently, these children are charged with the criminal offense of violating a formal court order specifying the particular conditions of their probation, a process known as bootstrapping.65
+Many of these juveniles were chronic status offenders-that is, children who continued to commit status offenses despite repeated interventions by family, school, social service, or law enforcement agencies.
+Chronic status offenders typically commit new status offenses (e.g., running away from home) while on probation.
+As a result, these children are consequently charged with the criminal offense of violating a formal court order specifying the particular conditions of their probation, a process known as bootstrapping.65